Rickson2019/IoT_experiments/ESP8266/ESP8266_AP_STA_UNIVERSAL/readme.md

 ## PURPOSE
 This is an experiment whose result will help enabling users to modify their devices's MQTT settings, WiFi ssid and password, types of sensors, sensor update rate and so on.

+## Use
+### Prerequisites
+- Install the ESPAsyncWebServer as well as ESPAsyncTCP libraries
+-

 ## REFERENCES
 How to upload webpage files to an esp8266: